White Wall of Silence

 Dr. E. James Potchen at Michigan State University in East Lansing studied the accuracy with which certified radiologists studied x-rays.
 One of the things he found was that even those who were the worst at it were highly confident in the accuracy of their work.
 That's how health care professionals see the world.

 Asking health care professionals to make medicine more transparent is ignorant.
 Not only don't they see it when their colleagues are the problems.
 They especially don't see it when they themselves are the problem.
-So how would they recognize the wall they have built between patients and the information patients must have to make safe choices?
-They don't see it.
+So how would they recognize the wall they have built between patients and the information patients must have to make safe choices when they don't see it themselves?

 The Great Sidewalk of Medicine

 Something I hear repeatedly from people in medicine is that the rest of the world could not "understand" the tough calls, the gray areas, the complexity of medical knowledge.
 As though a patient would need a medical degree to know if she were being raped.
 And would be incapable of recognizing when no one reported it.
-And would have no way of knowing when no one would diagnose the injuries because they were iatrogenic.
+And would have no way of learning that it was because the injuries were iatrogenic that no one would diagnose them (see blacklisting).

 When a self-interested behavior is the norm accepted by all of your colleagues, perspective has little chance.
 Walls appear to be merely the sidewalks you walk on, not the walls you have created for someone else.